Excel Text to Speech (Speak Cells)

-Excel Text to Speech feature was introduced in the 2003 version and has been retained in Excel 2013.
+Excel Text to Speech feature (also called Speak Cells in Excel) was introduced in the 2003 version of Excel.

-While I believe the utility of this feature is high in Word, PowerPoint, and Outlook, it may sometimes be the tool you need in Excel as well.
+While I believe this feature is more useful in MS Word, PowerPoint, or even Outlook, you may find it helpful in Excel in some cases.

-As the name suggests, it converts text into speech and can read out to you while you close your eyes, rest your head on a table and relax.
+As the name suggests, it converts text into speech and can read aloud out to you while you close your eyes, rest your head on a table, and relax.

 There are five icons that you can add for Excel Text to Speech feature.